 Buildings of 6 or more stories, including basements, must be inspected by a registered architect or engineer every five years.
 Vertical Access holds two special rigger licenses with the NYC Department of Buildings and partner Kelly Streeter, P.E., is a registered Qualified Exterior Wall Inspector (QEWI).

 website: New York City Department of Buildings: Facade Inspection & Safety Program

 Buildings of 6 or more stories or with any appurtenance over 60 feet tall must be inspected by a registered architect or engineer every 5 years.

 website: City of Phildelphia – Department of Licenses and Inspections

-All buildings and structures shall be inspected by a licensed professional engineer or registered architect to determine the structural soundness of items covered in Sections 304.8, 304.9 and 304.11, and their reports shall bear their signature and seal.
+All buildings and structures shall be inspected by a licensed professional engineer or registered architect to determine the structural soundness of items covered in Sections 304.8, 304.9 and 304.11 of the property maintenance code.
 All inspections made prior to the adoption of this code shall continue on their previous schedule at five year intervals.

 Property Maintenance Code of the City of Pittsburgh, Chapter 1004

 website: Department of Permits, Licenses, and Inspections

 Buildings of 6 or more stories must be inspected every five years.